Mindgreppers/lifemaker/README.md

 # LifeMaker

-Awakening and action for growth
+Awakening and action for Human growth

 [Read more on the wiki](https://github.com/Mindgreppers/lifemaker/wiki)